ipatch/homebrew-us-05/freecad/README.md

 ### TODOs / possible improvments / gripes

+- [ ] **note** the mesh remodel icons do not appear to have an alpha channel present within the icon files.
+- [ ] **note** with the mesh remodel workbench active only the preferences for that workbench become active
 - [ ] option to control the filetypes in the recently opened files, ie. only show display **fcstd** files in the recent files list, no ~~stl~~ files listed
 - [ ] possible to collapse / expand groups of toolbar icons within a toolbar for a workbench?
 - [ ] **Q** why is there a _move_ & _rotate_ gimble within the _transform_ context, but not a scale, from watching [this video](https://www.youtube.com/watch?v=ZxR_LnM0S1s) the author, Mark uses the _placement_ property within the _combo view_.